Skip to main content

 Sigmoidoscopy

-A sigmoidoscopy is similar to a colonoscopy except it doesn’t examine the entire colon.
-A sigmoidoscope (a flexible, lighted tube about the thickness of a finger with a small video camera on the end) is put in through the anus, into the rectum, and then moved into the lower part of the colon.
-But the sigmoidoscope is only about 2 feet (60cm) long, so the doctor can only see the entire rectum and less than half of the colon.
+A sigmoidoscopy is like a colonoscopy except it doesn’t examine the entire colon.
+A sigmoidoscope, a flexible, lighted tube with a small video camera on the end, is inserted in through the anus, into the rectum, and then moved into the lower part of the colon.
+The sigmoidoscope is only about 2 feet (60 cm) long, so the doctor can only see the entire rectum and less than half of the colon.
 Images from the scope are seen on a video screen so the doctor can find and possibly remove any abnormal areas.

 This test is not widely used as a screening tool for colorectal cancer in the United States.
-This is because a sigmoidoscopy looks only at the lower portion (left side) of your colon, while at least 40% of colorectal cancers start in the upper portion (right side) of the colon.
+This is mainly because a sigmoidoscopy looks only at the lower portion (left side) of your colon, while at least 4 out of 10 colorectal cancers start in the upper portion (right side) of the colon.

-Before the test: The colon and rectum should be emptied before this test to get the best pictures.
-You’ll probably be told to follow similar instructions to clean out the intestines as someone getting a colonoscopy.
+Before the test: The colon and rectum should be emptied before this test to get the best pictures (known as bowel prep).
+You’ll probably need to take medicines such as enemas to clean out the intestines before the test, although this is likely to be less intense than the bowel prep needed before a colonoscopy.

 You’ll probably be asked to lie on a table on your left side with your knees pulled up near your chest.
 Before the test, your doctor may put a gloved, lubricated finger into your rectum to examine it.
 The sigmoidoscope is first lubricated to make it easier to put into the rectum.
 Air is then pumped into the colon and rectum through the sigmoidoscope so the doctor can see the inner lining better.
-This may cause some discomfort, but it should not be painful.
+This might be uncomfortable, but it should not be painful.
 Be sure to let your doctor know if you feel pain during the procedure.

 If you are not sedated during the procedure, you might feel pressure and slight cramping in your lower belly.
 To ease discomfort and the urge to have a bowel movement, it may help to breathe deeply and slowly through your mouth.
 You’ll feel better after the test once the air leaves your bowels.